Flutterwave/PHP-v3/README.md

 ### Account Charge

-The following implementation shows how to initiate a direct bank charge.
-Use the Playground DIrectory to view Responses and samples of use.
+The following implementation shows how to initiate a direct bank charge. <br /> want to see it work real time? a quick sample implementation  can be found [here](https://github.com/Flutterwave/PHP/blob/fix/add-support-for-php7-8/examples/account.php).

 ```php
 $data = [